GoogleChrome/web.dev/src/site/content/en/media/video-and-source-tags/index.md

 type attribute can affect performance when there are multiple sources with unsupported types.

-{% Aside %}
-If you want to dig into the details, you can use [remote debugging](https://developers.google.com/web/tools/chrome-devtools/remote-debugging) in DevTools to compare network activity [with type attributes](https://googlesamples.github.io/web-fundamentals/fundamentals/media/video-main.html)
+{% Aside %} There are a few ways you can dig into the details.
+Check out [A Digital Media Primer for Geeks](//www.xiph.org/video/vid1.shtml) to find out more about how video and audio work on the web.
+You can also use [remote debugging](https://developers.google.com/web/tools/chrome-devtools/remote-debugging) in DevTools to compare network activity [with type attributes](https://googlesamples.github.io/web-fundamentals/fundamentals/media/video-main.html)